grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

+And there is also a third method which can do both; modify or synthesize sounds :

+* spectral (via STFT)

-Other type of synthesis (Linear Arithmetic Synthesis etc.) may be supported out of the box by a combination of the methods above.
+Other type of synthesis (Linear Arithmetic Synthesis, Vector synthesis etc.) may be supported out of the box by a combination of the methods above.

 There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.